When It’s Neither Determinately True nor Determinately False That Experience Is Present

 Let’s call the whale-oil species of indeterminacy kind indeterminacy and indeterminacy due to vagueness along a continuum in-betweenness indeterminacy.
 Other cases of kind indeterminacy might include whether H2O composed of heavy hydrogen (that is, D2O) is water or not, or whether tree-like organisms on an alien planet would be trees or not.
 Papineau defends only kind indeterminacy for consciousness and might in fact reject in-betweenness indeterminacy, as suggested by his contrasting consciousness with baldness in the quote above.

 Although Papineau and I agree that “consciousness” is a vague term that admits indeterminate cases, my view is the opposite of Papineau’s regarding the type of indeterminacy.
 My arguments above concern only in-betweenness indeterminacy.
 The existence of kindness indeterminacy is less clear to me.
 There is, as I suggested in Section 1, an obvious property that conscious experiences share in common, and the term “conscious” refers to that obvious property.
-I see little room for its being indeterminate what kind of property this term refers to – though of course we might be, and probably are, ignorant about what physical or functional property is identical with this introspectively discoverable property, or whether indeed any physical or functional state is identical to it.
+I see little room for its being indeterminate what kind of property this term refers to – though of course we might be, and probably are, ignorant about what physical or functional property is identical with this introspectively discoverable property, or whether indeed any physical or functional property is identical to it.
 The kind in question – consciousness – is, I hope, a determinate or close to determinate kind.
 I argue for indeterminacy only regarding the boundaries or borders of that determinate kind.

 9. Antony and Simon Against Vagueness.